 Palm oil companies are detrimentally impacting rural livelihoods and biodiversity in northwestern Ecuador by extracting resources and polluting ancestral lands and rivers.
 Indigenous and Afro-descendant communities are particularly vulnerable to exploitation and health hazards posed by these companies.
 As an act of resistance, the communities, supported by the organization Roots & Routes IC, have filed the world's first constitutionally-based Rights of Nature Lawsuit to demand justice.

-The effects of climate change endanger humans all over the world.
-Nonetheless, indigenous people - who contributed the least - are doubled affected.
+The effects of climate change threaten humans all over the world.
+Nevertheless, indigenous people - who contributed the least - are doubly affected.
 As countries are increasingly implementing adaptation strategies, renewable energy is often raised as the solution - with large projects being constructed in rural areas.
 This however overlooks the interests of indigenous peoples living in these areas.

 The film ROMA portrays the life of an indigenous woman in Mexico and has sparked a debate about the working conditions for indigenous domestic workers in the country.
 Discrimination, violence and no working security are some of the risks that make up the daily work life for many of the marginalized women.

 What happens if you do not behave like your gender 'should'?
 Examples from Native American, Indian and Iranian cultures highlight that gender is diverse, but that the acknowledgment of gender variance does not necessarily make us inclusive.

 A couple of centuries ago, there was really no need to talk about either indigenous or native populations.
 People were then, by definition, all natives to where they were born and lived.
 However, as colonialism started to spread across the globe, people with roots dating back centuries was being pushed away for the sake of […]